Happier15/VI-CHILL/README.txt

-This website is created under microsoft engage mentorship program

-description : video calling web app where you can create/join rooms and start video meeting whenever you want.
+Description : video calling web app where you can create/join rooms and start video meeting whenever you want.
 It also contains some more additional features.

 Tech. stack used : node.js , peerjs, socket.io .
 web page template : ejs (embedded java script) to easily use javascript code structure inside the webpage